Diehard Duterte Supporters: Ideology

 As their self-appellation suggests, the DDS are identified by their unwavering loyalty to Rodrigo Duterte and his daughter, Sara Duterte, rather than alignment to any particular political-economic ideology.
 The DDS mirror Duterte's policy stances and shifts, even when such shifts contradict his self-identification as a socialist and membership in a democratic socialist party, (Note: National democrats, along with others who are placed to the left of social democrats and democratic socialists on the political spectrum, themselves refute Duterte's self-proclaimed socialist credentials given his inability, due to structural constraints, to concretely and seriously tackle the economic aspects of liberalism.
 Such constraints have had a similar dampening effect on the actions of other socialist leaders such as François Mitterrand and Evo Morales.
 Significantly, however, and unlike his predecessors, Duterte is the first Philippine president to have had "no reservations" in openly declaring his ostensible socialism while operating within a hostile political-economic environment, drawing comparisons to Bernie Sanders' renormalization of the previously taboo term socialism in US political discourse.)
 PDP–Laban.
 Accordingly, observers have described the DDS as a right-wing populist or even far-right phenomenon the existence of which preserves the status quo.
-Such an assertion has been demonstrated by the expansion in recent years of the historical and religiously informed cultural hostility toward left-wing politics in the country as the Philippines has been described as the most right-wing country in the world, which had been previously reserved for the Communist Party of the Philippines (CPP) but which had during Duterte's presidency begun to include left-wing national-democratic, center-left social-democratic and social-liberal, and even centrist organizations such as the Makabayan, Akbayan and Liberal parties, respectively.
+Such an assertion has been demonstrated by the expansion in recent years of the historical and religiously informed cultural hostility towards left-wing politics in the country, which has been previously reserved for the Communist Party of the Philippines (CPP) but during Duterte's presidency began to include left-wing national-democratic, social-democratic and social-liberal organizations such as the Makabayan, Akbayan and Liberal parties, respectively.

 In common with Duterte's original support base outside Manila, the DDS had been enthusiastic about the subsequently derailed transition to a federal form of government through constitutional reform.
-Some within the DDS, disillusioned by both the social doctrines of the Catholic Church and the sanctimoniousness of the professional–managerial class (PMC), may have also stood behind left-leaning causes such as the redefinition of civil marriage, which Duterte had also supported but has since backtracked on.
+Some within the DDS may have also stood behind socially progressive causes such as the redefinition of civil marriage, which Duterte had also supported but has since backtracked on.
 The DDS have also mirrored calls made by some core supporters for the installation of a revolutionary government with Duterte as leader.
 Such calls, however, have been motivated less by a willingness to pursue systemic transformation than by a desire for greater participation in the status quo.